Skeletal stochastic differential equations for continuous-state branching process: -Skeleton: Proof of Theorem

 The reader will now note that the above equation is precisely the SDE one obtains when looking at the path difference between two solutions of an SDE of the type given in \eqref{eqflow}.
 Since there is pathwise uniqueness for \eqref{eqflow}, we easily conclude that $\Lambda^{(1)} = \Lambda^{(2)}$ almost surely.

 Finally, taking account of the existence of a weak solution and pathwise uniqueness, we may appeal to an appropriate version of the Yamada-Watanabe Theorem, see for example Theorem 1.2 of \cite{BLG}, to deduce that \eqref{coupledSDE} possesses a unique strong solution.
+And since this holds for every fixed initial configuration $x$ and $n$, it also holds when the initial values are independently randomised.

 {\bf (i)} This claim requires an analytical verification and, in some sense, is similar in spirit to the proof that, for $t\geq 0$, $Z_t|\Lambda_t$ is Poisson distributed with rate $\lambda^*\Lambda_t$ in the prolific skeletal decomposition found in \cite{BKM}.
 A fundamental difference here is that we work with SDEs, and hence stochastic calculus, rather than integral equations for semigroups as in \cite{BKM} is needed and, moreover, the parameter $\lambda$ need not be the minimal value, $\lambda^*$, in its range.